Nu as a Shell

 A big feature of any shell are environment variables.
 In Nushell, environment variables are scoped and can have any type supported by Nushell.
 This brings in some additional design considerations so please refer to the linked section for more details.

-The other sections explain how to work with stdout, stderr and exit codes, how to escape a command call to the external command call, and how to configure 3rd party prompts to work with Nushell.
+The other sections explain how to work with stdout, stderr and exit codes, how to run an external command when there is a built-in with the same name, and how to configure 3rd party prompts to work with Nushell.

-An interesting feature of Nushell is shells which let you work in multiple directories simultaneously.
+An interesting feature of Nushell is the Directory Stack which let you work in multiple directories simultaneously.

 Nushell also has its own line editor Reedline.
 With Nushell's config, it is possible to configure some of the Reedline's features, such as the prompt, keybindings, history, or menus.